picmi/help/docs/business/article/checking-application-configuration.md

 **Not found** means an enabled integration requires this field, but PICMI cannot find a valid source.

+If the missing value should come from a workflow question, this is most often caused by duplicate questions.
+A person may see the right question name in the workflow or mapping, but PICMI may be referencing a different question with the same name.

 The source might need to be:

 * a workflow question